Byte-Lab/Warbands/README.md

 #####How to set up your workspace:

-Clone the project.
-Then, in the projects directory run `gradlew idea` or `gradlew eclipse` depending on your IDE.
+Clone the project with `git clone https://github.com/Byte-Lab/Warbands.git --recursive` Then, in the projects directory run `gradlew idea` or `gradlew eclipse` depending on your IDE.
 You now have all the necessary files to start developing.

+To update the submodules, simply run `git submodule update --init`.